vanaoff/ansiblew/README.md

 necessity to have Ansible installed on the host system.

 ## Requirements
-Internet connection and Python 3
+Internet connection and Python 3 available.

 ## Install
 ```bash
 curl -o blew https://raw.githubusercontent.com/vanaoff/blew/master/blew && chmod +x blew
 ```
+If the script is part of the repository, I recommend adding directory `.blew/` into ignore list.

 ## Usage
 ```bash